heliosdrm/GRUtils.jl/docs/src/color.md

 ## Using colors with GRUtils

-The general [Color scheme](@ref) and the colormap are set globally, but can be changed at any time during the session with the functions [`colorscheme`](@ref) and [`colormap`](@ref), or chosen specifically for particular plots with [`colorscheme!`](@ref) and [`colormap!`](@ref).
+The general color scheme and the colormap are set globally, but they can be changed at any time during the session with the functions [`colorscheme`](@ref) and [`colormap`](@ref), or chosen specifically for particular plots with [`colorscheme!`](@ref) and [`colormap!`](@ref).

-The [High-contrast color set](@ref) is managed automatically during the creation of plots, if no other colors are selected by the user.
+The high-contrast color set is managed automatically during the creation of plots, if no other colors are selected by the user.
 There are two ways to specify particular colors, depending on the kind of geometry:

 * Geometries based on lines and markers (e.g. in 2D or 3D line plots, among others), can receive a format string, as in [matplotlib](https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.pyplot.plot.html).
-Such strings may have color characters that correspond to the basic colors of the scheme:
+Such strings may contain characters that correspond to the basic colors of the scheme:

     * `'r'` for **r**ed,
     * `'g'` for **g**reen,